 Conclusion

-Norovirus in care homes is a serious infection threat, but with vigilance and the right tools, it’s manageable.
-Early detection, rigorous hygiene, and dependable disinfectants like Legion+ and chlorine tablets go a long way to keeping your setting safe.
+Norovirus in care homes is a serious threat, but it is manageable with vigilance, fast action, and the right infection-control measures.
+Early identification, strong hygiene, and dependable disinfectants all play a part in reducing risk.

 Norovirus in Care Homes FAQ’s